abraia/abraia-multiple/README.md

 The first pipeline format supports a source, detector, tracker, line counter, region filter or timer, and display output.
 Stages run in the order listed.
-The detector can be an ONNX model (the default for existing configurations) or one of the built-in face and license-plate detectors:
+The detector can be an ONNX model (the default for existing configurations), a Hailo model, or one of the built-in face and license-plate detectors:

 ```json
 {